huffyhenry/ltl24/README.md

 the actual instance of the Event violating the requirement (known as "counterexample") should be produced, enabling the user to search for patterns of interest by attempting to prove their negation.

-## Copyright notice
-Copyright (c) Marek Kwiatkowski, 2015.
-All rights reserved.
-Unlicensed use and distribution prohibited.